-\begin{Remark} Note that we slightly changed the convention used in our previous paper \cite{mal_ont} for consistence with the notation of Tan-Wong-Zhang \cite{tan_gen}.
+\begin{Remark} Note that we slightly changed the convention used in our previous paper \cite{mal_ont} to ensure consistency with the notation of Tan-Wong-Zhang \cite{tan_gen}.
 To pass from one convention to the other, one simply has to replace $(x_1,x_2,x_3)$ by $(-x_1,-x_2,-x_3)$.

 Note that, with this convention, if $(x_1,x_2,x_3)$ is a $\mu$--Markoff triple in the sense of Tan-Wong-Zhang, with $\mu \in \C$, then $(x_1,x_2,x_3)$ is a $\Um$--Markoff triple in our sense, with $\Um = (0,0,0,\mu)$. \end{Remark}